istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28/_index.md

 ### Ambient Multicluster

 Istio 1.28 brings significant improvements to ambient multicluster deployments.
-Waypoints can now route traffic to remote networks in ambient multicluster configurations, expanding the capabilities of the non sidecar mesh architecture across distributed environments.

-This enhancement enables more multicluster topologies while maintaining the simplified operational model that ambient mode provides, making it easier to manage service mesh deployments that span multiple clusters and networks.
+Waypoints can now route traffic to remote networks in ambient multicluster configurations, expanding ambient  capabilities.
+This enhancement enables outlier detection and other L7 policies for requests crossing networks, making it easier to manage multi-network service mesh deployments.

+Ambient multicluster remains an alpha feature and there are several known issues that will be addressed in the future releases.
+If the recent changes negatively impacted your ambient multicluster deployment, it's possible to disable the recent waypoint behavior change by setting `AMBIENT_ENABLE_MULTI_NETWORK_WAYPOINT` pilot environment variable to `false`.

+We welcome feedback and bug reports from early adopters of ambient multicluster.

 ### Native nftables Support in Ambient Mode